- ETV cannot provide funding to programs that are not accredited,

 External information you must submit:

 - Transcripts and grades – At the end of every semester, you must submit your grades for that semester.
 We must have all of your grades for each semester that you are enrolled in school, so we can determine your eligibility to receive ETV funds.
-You must remain in good standing, or will be placed on probation.
-For more information, click here.
+You must remain in good standing, or will be placed on probation or lose access to ETV completely.

 - Schedule – You must be a full or part time student to receive ETV funds.
 We use your schedule to verify this information.